 Students sometimes miss the larger organizational structure of texts and therefore confuse whether statements are main ideas or supporting details.
-They then value all ideas equally, not understanding that some are more important than others.
+They then value all ideas equally, not understanding that some are more important than others to make points.
 Cornell Notes force students to make those distinctions.